AWS keeps dominating, whether it is quality or quantity. As a result, many gems can get lost in the crowding.

 Thankfully, with X-Ray, AWS has a tool that can greatly simplify how you debug microservices.
 Essentially, X-Ray is a service that automatically collects request logs from each service you’ve deployed, streamlines those logs by service, and combines it with other data like latency and throughput to present an information-rich snapshot of what’s happening at all times in your system.

 X-Ray works on both microservice and serverless architectures.
-Another thing to keep in mind is that it's not available on all AWS offerings (only Amazon EC2, Amazon EC2 Container Service (Amazon ECS), AWS Lambda, and AWS Elastic Beanstalk as of writing) and only three programming languages/environments are supported as of now: Java, .NET, and Node.
-This is so because X-Ray has to interact with your code directly, and involves a massive development effort on Amazon's part.
+Another thing to keep in mind is that it’s not available on all AWS offerings (only Amazon EC2, Amazon EC2 Container Service (Amazon ECS), AWS Lambda, and AWS Elastic Beanstalk as of writing), and only three programming languages/environments are supported as of now: Java, .NET, and Node.
+This is so because X-Ray has to interact with your code directly and involves a massive development effort on Amazon’s part.

 That said, I’m 100% confident that more languages will be supported very soon (I personally see Go, Scala, Kotlin, etc., getting supported pretty soon, and interpreted languages to follow later).

-In this article, I just wanted to show that there's more to AWS than EC2, ELB, RDS, S3, etc. It's not just infrastructure but also support tools where AWS is rapidly excelling.
-We don't hear about these amazing offerings because Amazon doesn't have space and budget to promote all of them — as of writing, there are close to 100 offerings from AWS!
+In this article, I just wanted to show that there’s more to AWS than EC2, ELB, RDS, S3, etc. It’s not just infrastructure but also support tools where AWS is rapidly excelling.
+We don’t hear about these amazing offerings because Amazon doesn’t have the space and budget to promote all of them — as of writing, there are close to 100 offerings from AWS!

-As such, it's unlikely that you'll hear about these services in a major event or find books/courses about them.
+As such, it’s unlikely that you’ll hear about these services at a major event or find books/courses about them.
 The best thing to do is to subscribe to the official AWS announcements and see if something new has been rolled out that can make your life easy!

 If you are curious to learn about AWS, then go to Udemy, and you will find hundreds of online courses for your desired subject.